Christian (1939 film)

 Christian (Kristián) is a 1939 Czechoslovak comedy film directed by Martin Frič.
 The film is based on a French play by Yvan Noé.

 It is in the style of American screwball comedies such as The Lady Eve and The Awful Truth.

 Plot

 Alois Novák is an uninspired clerk married to Marie.
 He lives a boring life and wants to feel adventure.
 Once in a month he attends Orient bar disguised as a rich traveller Kristian and seduces beautiful and elegant women and then leaves them broken-hearted.
 One day he meets Zuzana.
 She sees through his game and doesn't let herself be fooled.
 She starts to search for him which leads to many comical situations.
 She eventually finds him and makes Novák to return to reality.
-Novák leaves his Kristián persona but becomes a more confident person and more loving husband for his wife.
+Novák leaves his Kristián persona but becomes a more confident person and a more loving husband to his wife.